radiocosmology/alpenhorn/demo/demo-script.md

 docker compose logs --follow alpen3
 ```

-Sync everything on `demo_storage1` to `demo_storage3`:
+Sync everything on `demo_storage2` to `demo_storage3`:
 ```
-alpenhorn node sync --force demo_storage1 demo_storage3
+alpenhorn node sync --force demo_storage2 demo_storage3
 ```
 Using `--force` here skips the confirmation step.
+You can use `--force` with any alpenhorn
+command that would ask for confirmation, but you should be careful when using it.

-As soon as the file is transferred to `demo_storage3`, the daemon on `alpen1` will happily
+As soon as the file is transferred to `demo_storage3`, the daemon on `alpen1` will finally
 delete the file:

 ```